 Since 2001 Guy Davison has been Chair of Crown and Manor Club, one of our member clubs.
 Over the last thirty years he has taken a major role in all the issues facing the Club.
 He was responsible for a major property redevelopment, leading to the establishment of a new state of the art facility.
 He has also been actively involved in the creation of the educational programme.
 He has also been heavily involved with London Youth.
 Guy leads our new Development Board aimed at diversifying funding.
 Guy was a partner at the European Equity firm Cinven.
 He is passionate about preparing young people for entering the job market.

-Amina is part of our Youth Board and this is her first year as a Young Advisor on our Board of Trustees.
+Jordan is part of our Youth Board, this is his first year as a Young Advisor on our Board of Trustees.

-Curtis is part of our Youth Board and this is his first year as a Young Advisor on our Board of Trustees.
+Ose is part of our Youth Board, this is her first year as a Young Advisor on our Board of Trustees.

-Veronica is part of our Youth Board and this is her first year as a Young Advisor on our Board of Trustees.
+Yucong is part of our Youth Board.
+This is her first year as a Young Advisor on our Board of Trustees.

-Kalliyah is part of our Youth Board and this is her first year as a Young Advisor on our Board of Trustees.
+Amina is part of our Youth Board Alumni and this is her second year as a Young Advisor on our Board of Trustees.

-Elena is part of our Youth Board and this is her second year as a Young Advisor on our Board of Trustees.
+Curtis is part of our Youth Board Alumni and this is his second year as a Young Advisor on our Board of Trustees.

-Jo-Ash is part of our Youth Board and this is his second year as a Young Advisor on our Board of Trustees.
+Kalliyah is part of our Youth Board and this is her second year as a Young Advisor on our Board of Trustees.

 Our Senior Team